Avian influenza (bird flu)

 - Can I get alerts for my home, school, or business?

-- Paid plans let you save watch locations with a radius and receive email alerts when active signals match your rules.
-The global map and alert listing stay open without a subscription.
+- Yes.
+Paid plans let you save locations with a radius and receive email when a new agency notice matches your area and disease preferences.
+The map and alert index are always free to browse.